influxdata/telegraf/plugins/inputs/jira/README.md

   name = "total"
   jql = "Team in (DevTeam, TestingTeam) AND issuetype = Bug AND status was in (\"Ready for develope\", Development, QA) on ${DATE}"
 ```

+### Authentication:

+Atlassian announced that [BasicAuth will be deprecated](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/).
+Therefore you should not use this anymore.

+For BasicAuth you can use the `username` and `password` fields in the `inputs.jira.authentication` section.
+Just enter the plain values there.
+If you're using the API-Token, what is also a Basic-Authentication in the background, use the `email` and `token` fields.

 ### Metrics: